-Home » Uncategorized » Creating a Retail Display with Hanging Tea Cups
+Home » Retail DIsplay » Creating a Retail Display with Hanging Tea Cups For a Photo Shoot

 Even I really enjoyed doing the Vintage Tea photo shoot.
 I was a great chance to really flex some creative muscles.
 I wanted to make something that really spoke to the collection.
 We have an amazing Maple tree in our side yard and I scoured all kinds of thrift stores and vintage markets to find pretty and interesting china and ceramicware to create a Retail Display with Hanging Tea Cups from the branches of the tree.
 It ended up being so much better than I could have imagined.
 Though I will tell you I received some strange looks form the neighbors hanging tea cups from the tree.